Discrete Math for Computer Science

 - ✓ Do not share written solutions or partial solutions for homework with other students in the class who are not in your group.
 Doing so would dilute their learning experience and detract from their success in the class.

-- ✓ Before and during taking any individual assessment, do not attempt to obtain information about the contents of the exam from students who have already taken it or from any nonauthorized source.
+- ✓ Before and during taking any individual assessment, do not attempt to obtain information about the contents of the test or exam from students who have already taken it or from any nonauthorized source.

 - ✓ You may not ask for help from anyone while taking individual assessments since they are intended to reflect your own mastery of the material.
 In particular, you may not collaborate on exam questions with other students in the class and you may not post any portion of the exam on forums where others may assist you.